lindseybosch/Math_Map/lala_land_userStories.md

 -[x] As a player I want to be able to keep answering questions until I reach the end.

--[] As a player I want to be told I won and what my price was when I reach the end so I can end the game.
+-[] As a player I want to be told I won and possible how many points I got when I reach the end so I can end the game.

-**Thing that I have done : **

 **Thing that I do not need to worry about: **